 Check out these posts to see what else you can do with gold spray paint and marble contact paper:

-Update: It’s been nearly seven months since this little table got its makeover and I am happy to report that both the paint and the marble adhesive paper are holding up very well and look like new!
+Update: It’s been nearly two years since this little table got its makeover and I am happy to report that both the paint and the marble adhesive paper are holding up very well and look like new!

 Keep it simple!